 5.1 Determining vertical variations of rock thermal properties and heat flow density along Bazhenovskaya 1 well

-In this Section are described results of implementing the developed WLBT for predicting rock thermal conductivity during geothermal study of southwest part of Lyaminsk oil and gas region of the West Siberian basin.
+In this Section, I describe the results of implementing WLBT for predicting rock thermal conductivity in a geothermal study of the southwest part of Lyaminsk oil and gas region, West Siberian basin.

 5.1.1.
 Object of study